Pathaan (film): Plot

 Meanwhile, Rubai deactivates the missile, but finds that Raktbeej is not in the missile, but instead in a passenger-bound airplane, which is about to land in Delhi.
-She informs Pathaan, who finds that Jim has the detonator.
+Rubai informs Pathaan, who finds that Jim has the detonator.
 Luthra calls the air traffic control to prevent the plane from landing in Delhi.
-In the cabin, Pathaan and Jim fight brutally, resulting in the cabin begin sliding off a cliff.
-Despite getting stabbed by Jim, Pathaan steals the detonator, deactivates Raktbeej and throws Jim out of the cabin as the foundation is about to break.
-While Jim holds onto a plank, Pathaan takes away his Vir Puraskar, deeming him unworthy of it.
-He stomps and breaks the plank Jim was holding onto, resulting in him falling to his apparent death.
-Afterwards, Pathaan is reinstated into RAW and made as the head of JOCR, while Nandini is posthumously awarded with the Vir Puraskar for her bravery.
+Crashing into a cabin after a long chase mid-air, Pathaan and Jim fight brutally.
+Pathaan steals the detonator, deactivates Raktbeej, and kills Jim.
+Afterward, Pathaan is reinstated and made the head of J.O.C.R., with Luthra giving him a file of soldiers who were also forced to retire but want to continue serving the country for Pathaan to mentor and train them, while Nandini is posthumously awarded with the Vir Puraskar for her bravery.

-In a mid-credits scene, Pathaan and Tiger are seen pondering about retiring and suggesting young agents who can replace them, but eventually decide to keep fighting the threats themselves.
+During a mid-credits scene harking back to their interaction, Pathaan and Tiger are seen pondering about retiring and suggesting young agents who can replace them, but eventually decide to keep fighting the threats themselves.